The Xometry app works best with JavaScript enabled!

 • Parts printed with SLS have anisotropic material properties.
 Anisotropy means their mechanical properties differ depending on the direction of the applied load.
 MJF prints do not have this problem.

-MJF Definition and Comparison to SLS
+MJF Intro and a Quick Comparison to SLS

 MJF (multi-jet fusion) is a powder-bed 3D printing technology that was developed by Hewlett-Packard in 2016.
 It employs a multi-step process.
 A thin layer of powder is first laid down on the print bed.
 The powder is then heated to just below its sintering temperature.
 Next, a fusing agent is applied to the powder in the shape of the part’s cross-section.
 A detailing agent is then applied to the edges of the part to help create crisper and sharper edges.
 Finally, an infrared heat source passes over the plastic and sinters the treated plastic particles.
 MJF is a more advanced technology geared towards high production rates than SLS.
 The image below shows an MJF printing process: